Bjournaux/SeaFreeze/Python/README.md

 The output of the function is a [Numpy array](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.html) with an integer indicating the phase number corresponding to the `PT` input.
-The phase number 0 means liquid water, phase number 1 means ice Ih, phase number 3 means ice III, etc.  Points outside the range of all phases will return np.nan.
+The phase number 0 means liquid water, phase number 1 means ice Ih, phase number 3 means ice III, etc.  Points outside the range of all phases will return `numpy.nan`.
 - for a list of scattered (P,T) conditions, each value corresponds to the same index in the input
 - for a grid of PT conditions, each row corresponds to a pressure and each column to a temperature from the input.